 If you experience tremor, it’s easy to overreact and become fearful.
 Finding the right diagnosis is important.
-Tremor is an area of specialty for neurologist Salman Saeed, MD, FAAPM, of West Tennessee Neurology in Bartlett and Dyersburg, Tennessee.
+Tremor is an area of specialty for neurologist Salman Saeed, MD, FAAPM, of West TN Neurology Clinic PLLC in Bartlett and Dyersburg, Tennessee.
 Dr. Saeed has the expertise needed to get to the bottom of your tremor and create a customized care plan to address your specific needs.
 Book an appointment at the first signs of unprovoked tremor.
 Online scheduling makes it easy to find a convenient appointment time, or you’re always welcome to stop by or call the office to check availability.

 Tremor is a term used to describe rhythmic muscle contraction that is involuntary.
 It commonly occurs in the hands, but can also happen in your arms, vocal cords, head, torso, or legs.

 You might only notice tremor from time to time, or the condition can be constant.
 It’s most common among older men and women, but can develop at any time.

 Tremor itself is not life-threatening, but it can be inconvenient and embarrassing.
 It can also indicate a more serious medical condition.

 Tremor occurs due to issues with the portion of your brain that controls movement.
 Many types of tremor have no cause.
 Other types stem from a neurological condition or other issue, including: